HewlettPackard/OpenShift-on-SimpliVity/README.md

 4. Edit the file named `ldap_cr.yml` under `playbooks/roles/ldap/vars`.
 The OpenShift 4.1 documentation explains how to populate this file [here](https://docs.openshift.com/container-platform/4.1/authentication/identity_providers/configuring-ldap-identity-provider.html) .
 Because the content of this file is highly customizable we did not try to parameterize it.
 The url in this file is an [RFC 2255](https://tools.ietf.org/html/rfc2255) URL.
 An [Appendix](#ldap_cr_yml) later in this document reproduces and comments the default `ldap_cr.yml` that this repository ships.
 Remember, you **must**  edit this file because it will not work in your environment.

-**Note:** Before you attempt to run `playbooks/ldap.yml` you may want to test your settings with a tool like `ldapsearch` (for example).
+**Note**: Before you attempt to run `playbooks/ldap.yml` you may want to test your settings with a tool like `ldapsearch` (for example).
 If you cannot query your LDAP with the Bind DN, Bind password and CA Bundle your configured earlier then the identity provider that the playbook configures will fail to interact with your LDAP service.

 An example of query is shown below where we bind with the user `adreader` to query a user called `john`, the directory service being hosted by a server named `mars-adds.am2.cloudra.local`.